open-compensation-token-license/license-token-website/wikisrc/donation-driven-projects.md

 - [Nginx](https://www.nginx.com), which began with community contributions, now powers a significant portion of the web infrastructure.
 - The [Linux Foundation's Community Bridge](https://communitybridge.org) helps channel funds to maintain various open-source initiatives, supporting their growth and development.

 These examples highlight the [open-source funding success stories](https://www.license-token.com/wiki/open-source-funding-success-stories) that demonstrate the viability and impact of donation-driven models.
+Additionally, exploring [open-source project financial sustainability tips](https://www.license-token.com/wiki/open-source-project-financial-sustainability-tips) can provide guidance on maintaining financial health.

 ## Embracing the Model